Eschatologue/CM_wiki/docs/gameplay/phb/damage-and-healing.md

 If you have Temporary Hit Points and take damage, those points are lost first, and any leftover damage carries over to your Hit Points.
 For example, if you have 5 Temporary Hit Points and take 7 damage, you lose those points and then lose 2 Hit Points.

 ### Duration
-Temporary Hit Points last until they're depleted or you finish a Long Rest (see the rules glossary).
+Temporary Hit Points last until they're depleted or you finish a **:rest-long: Long Rest** (see the rules glossary).

 ### Temporary Hit Points Don't Stack